2019 World Junior Ice Hockey Championships – Division I

-The 2019 World Junior Ice Hockey Championship Division I consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. For each tier's tournament, the team which placed first was promoted to the next highest division, while the team which placed last was relegated to a lower division.
+The 2019 World Junior Ice Hockey Championship Division I consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. For each tier's tournament, the first-placed team was promoted to a higher division, while the last-placed team was relegated to a lower division.

 To be eligible as a junior player in these tournaments, a player couldn't be born earlier than 1999.

 Division I A

 The Division I A tournament was played in Füssen, Germany, from 9 to 15 December 2018.

-Participants
+As a result of the tournament, Germany were promoted to Top Division and France were relegated to Division I B for 2020.

+Participating teams

 Match officials

 4 referees and 7 linesmen were selected for the tournament.